skeoop/skeoop.github.io/week1/Homework1.md

 3. `StringBuilder` is an important class for working with Strings.
 It lets you "build" and modify a String without creating lots of intermediate objects, which is what happens if you write "I"+" like "+" Java." (this creates 5 strings).
 To answer this question, either use BlueJ's interactive window and object workbench (to inspect the object), or use the debugger of an IDE such as Eclipse.
     * a) What are the attributes of a `StringBuilder` object?
-    * b) Create a table showing the values of the StringBuilder's attributes after each of these statements is executed.
-For the array attribute, show the size of array and its values, such as 'h','e','l','l','o', but don't show nulls.
+    * b) For the code listing below, create a table showing the values of the StringBuilder's attributes after each statement (1-4) is executed.
+Show the size of char array and its values, such as 'h','e','l','l','o', but don't show nulls.
+    * c) What happens if you try to add more than 18 characters (the initial capacity of StringBuilder) to a StringBuilder?
 ```java
  StringBuilder sb = new StringBuilder("I");  // 1